Hotel Halbrook Railroad & Local History Museum

 Other exhibits include Dickson County history and commerce, the Civil War, the railroad, and an exhibit space for traveling exhibits and special programs.

 Governor Frank Goad Clement was born in Room #5 on June 2, 1920.
-Clement became the longest serving modern Tennessee Governor (1953-59; 1963-67) and, at age 32, the nation's youngest.
+Clement became the longest serving modern Tennessee Governor (1953-59; 1963-67) and the nation's youngest, at age 32.
 During his tenure which led to national prominence, Clement organized the state's first department of mental health, oversaw the planning and construction of Tennessee's Interstate Highway System, provided free textbooks for students, and successfully led the state through integration of public schools.